 Have A Positive Outlook.
 Humor is essential when dealing with everyday life challenges especially in the presence of your kids.
 When difficult times come, it is okay to let your kid know but never forget to tell him that it is something temporary and that things will be better soon.
 Remind him that not all days are good or bad; it just depends on his level of understanding.

 Studies affirm that teenagers from single-parent homes are at higher risk for depression and lower self-esteem.
+BetterHelp licensed professionals can agree to that fact.
 It is of importance that you initiate an open dialogue with your kid about how he feels from time to time, find time to bond with him and look for opportunities to introduce to him role models of opposite sex, who can be an uncle, grandparent, a friend, or even his biological father.
 You do not need to be in a romantic relationship with the opposite sex to present to your kid whom he can look up to.

 You faced obstacles that no one should have put in your way – and in some countries, no one would have put in your way – and I bet you did great.
 Not perfectly – no one’s life is perfect – but I bet you have lived a life that you can feel truly proud of. — Bella DePaulo, Ph.D

 If you happen to find yourself swimming in the sea of single parenting, equip yourself well and understand and be ready to cope with the pressure and stress of raising a child on your own.
 It is never easy to be a single parent.
-It is stressful but rewarding if you will be able to survive it successfully with the help of your own kid and supportive people around you.
+It is stressful, overwhelming, and mentally exhausting.
+But it can be very rewarding if you will be able to survive it successfully with the help of your own kid and supportive people around you.